rajhraval/My100DaysOfSwiftUI/Project 16 - HotProspects/Project16.md

 - Building up the Tab Bar with three instances of different filters
 - Sharing data across all tabs using `@EnvironmentObject`
 - Dynamic filtering List in SwiftUI using `filter()`

+### Project 16 - HotProspects - Day 83 of 100DaysOfSwiftUI

+> Programs must be written for people to read, and only incidentally for machines to execute - Structure and Interpretation of Computer Programs Book

+Today I learned about:

+- Generating a QRCode from String using CoreImage
+- Scanning a QRCode and adding to the list by adding a depedency using the Swift Package Manager
+- Marking contacts as Contacted/Uncontacted using ContextMenus